Information Technology (IT)

 IT 605 - Client-side Web Development

 An intermediate-level examination of the theory and practice of developing client-side applications for the World Wide Web.
 Students will learn practical techniques for designing and implementing dynamic Web sites through the use of client-side processing.
 Working knowledge of HTML, CSS, and some programming language is required.
 Prereq: IT 403 and a programming course.

 IT 609 - Network/Systems Administration

 Introduces the central issues in administration of a networked computer system.
 Topics include the client-server model (including support of mail, FTP, Telnet, the Web), disk and file systems, backup and recovery, and security.
 Privacy and other legal/social issues will be discussed.
 Prereq: IT 520 and a programming course, or permission of the instructor.

 This course is a study of the class of programming languages and tools known as scripting languages.
 Topics include: a general discussion of language design and its relationship to the intended computing environment, introduction to the command-line environment, the role of scripts in controlling and connecting other programs and components, basic functionality of at least two scripting languages, and the syntax use of regular expressions.
 Programming projects in multiple languages will be required.
 Prereq: IT 505 or CS 515.

 IT 630 - Data Science and Analytics

 An introduction to various disciplines that contribute to what is commonly known as Data Science.
 Students will learn how to gather, analyze, classify data utilizing various techniques.
 Study of tools and programming techniques to analyze data.
 Pre-requisite: CS 416 or CS 417 or Permission of Instructor.
-No credit if currently registered for or credit already received for MATH 738 or CS 750.

 IT 666 - Computer Security